ekhmoi/what-appears/1_chapters/02-how-feelings-appear/01-sensation-emotion-and-mood-in-the-field.md

-## Chapter 1 - Sensation, Emotion, and Mood in the Field
+## Sensation, Emotion, and Mood in the Field

 Let’s go back to the **field** from Part I: